Eratigena saeva

 Eratigena saeva is a species of spider found in Europe.
-It is one of three species of the "Eratigena atrica group", along with Eratigena atrica and Eratigena duellica.
+It is one of three species of the "Eratigena atrica group" (the giant house spiders), along with Eratigena atrica and Eratigena duellica.

 Description

 The species looks very similar to Eratigena atrica and Eratigena duellica, and the only reliable way to distinguish it is analysis of the genitalia.
 Males reach a body length of 10 to 14 mm and females are slightly larger at 11 to 16 mm.

 Distribution

 This species is present in Ireland, United Kingdom, Portugal, Spain, Andorra, France (including the island of Corsica) and Belgium.
 It is also reported in southwestern Canada and northwestern United States.

 Habitats

 This species is synanthropic and it often occurs in houses, garages and sheds.
 In warmer localities it can also be found under stones, in rock, stone and tree crevices, in rabbit holes, overhanging banks or very dense vegetation.

 Web

 Similarly to Eratigena atrica and Eratigena duellica, this species builds typical sheet-like webs with a funnel-shaped retreat.